jkvdev/python/langchain/docs/13_multimodal_and_custom_tools.md

 ## 🧠 Agents Can Use These Tools

-Include your tools in an agent’s toolset using:
+Include your tools in an agent's toolset using:

 ```python
 from langchain.agents import initialize_agent, AgentType